-Although I have strong opinions on certain practices of the conventional medical community, I do respect and am thankful for the excellent emergency practices that literally saved Olivia's life.
-I, like many others, question the preventative and/or wellness approach offered by this institution.
+I do respect and am thankful for the excellent emergency practices of the conventional medical institution.
+Their services have literally saved Olivia's life on numerous occasions.
 Alternative care has taught me so much about the power of your own immune system, and the tragedy that can follow when the immune system is damaged.
 Why these two worlds can't work together to shape and protect us all is a shame.

 Hebrews 11:1 -